Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

 \textit{4) Specificity Data.} The Specificity dimension requires the edited LLM $f_{e}$ to preserve consistent outputs for non-target inputs—defined as inputs for which the original LLM $f$ does not generate either the target API $y$ or the deprecated API $y_{d}$ during completion.
 In line with Wang et al.~\cite{wang2024llms}, our benchmark focuses on the most challenging scenario: whether $f_{e}$ exhibits output shifts for non-target inputs that are semantically similar to the original editing input $x$.
 As shown in Figure~\ref{fig:gen_spec_construction}, we randomly select 100,000 Python files from The Stack v2 dataset~\cite{lozhkov2024starcoder} as non-target input candidates.
 Since The Stack v2 has an extremely large scale, full retrieval would be computationally expensive, so this sampling approach is adopted for practicality.
 To collect semantically similar non-target inputs, we employ CodeBERT~\cite{feng2020codebert}—a widely used code embedding model in software engineering—to generate embeddings for each editing input $x$.
 For every $x$, we select five non-target inputs with the smallest embedding distance from the candidates, while ensuring that these inputs contain neither the target API $y$ nor the deprecated API $y_{d}$ from the corresponding editing instance.
 We then instruct the original LLMs (editing subjects) to complete these five non-target inputs prior to model editing, and preserve their API outputs as ``non-target ground truth''.
 These non-target inputs and their corresponding ground truth together constitute the Specificity data.
 For example, as shown in Figure~\ref{fig:bench_construction}, the non-target API for one piece of Specificity data is \texttt{self.nn()}.

-\textbf{Dataset Statistics.} Table \ref{tab:bench_statistics} presents the number of editing instances and APIs included in \texttt{EDAPIBench}.
-The volume of Generalization data matches that of Effectiveness data, as each instance has a corresponding rephrased version.
-The volume of Specificity data is five times that of Effectiveness data, since we select five non-target inputs per instance.
-Portability data volume is slightly smaller than that of Effectiveness data, as some APIs have only one editing instance—preventing the selection of another instance with the same deprecated API.
+\textbf{Dataset Statistics.} Table~\ref{tab:bench_statistics} lists the editing instances and APIs in \texttt{EDAPIBench}.
+After excluding APIs that LLMs cannot reliably generate in deprecated form, 82 unique deprecated–up-to-date API pairs remain from the original 145 mappings provided by Wang et al.~\cite{wang2024llms}.
+Generalization data matches Effectiveness in volume, as each instance has a rephrased counterpart.
+Specificity data is five times larger, with five non-target inputs per instance.
+Portability data is slightly smaller, since some APIs have only one editing instance—preventing the selection of another instance with the same deprecated API.
 Figure \ref{fig:EDAPI—libraries-num} illustrates the distribution of editing instances across libraries.
-Instances with PyTorch API calls account for the largest proportion, followed by those with TensorFlow.
-These popular deep learning libraries, which update frequently, naturally have more deprecated APIs.
-In contrast, classic data processing libraries such as NumPy and Pandas have relatively fewer deprecated APIs.